nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_gpcdiff.md

   title3="Difference"
-  content3_line1="GP Connect expects an assertion of the type of organisation making the request and their ODS Code in a searchFilter querystring parameter." content3_line2="Care Connect expects to get this information from a signed JWT issued by Strat Auth." content3_line3=""
+  content3_line1="GP Connect expects an assertion of the type of organisation making the request and their ODS Code in a searchFilter querystring parameter." content3_line2="Care Connect expects to get this information from a signed JWT issued by an authentication service." content3_line3=""
   content3_line4="JWT can be verified by checking signature." content3_line5=""